nanozuki/tabby.nvim/README.md

 }
 ```

 You don't need lazy load since 'tabby.nvim' is not slow.
-If you realy want, you
+If you really want,
-can use `VimEnter` or `VeryLazy` or anything else you like.
+you can use `VimEnter` or `VeryLazy` or anything else you like.
 Some of them
 (like `VeryLazy`) will make the raw tabline render first, and re-render to
 tabby's line quickly.